wherearethepizzas/aliengame/README.md

 paintComponent renders all the graphics in the game.

+### WinPanel
+A simple JComponent to output a message that signals the successful completion of the game as well as the score.

+### LosePanel
+A simple JComponent to output a message that signals failure to complete the game objective as well as the score.

 ## Proud moments
 * Making comments: you'll find that our code is well documented